wclin2/Employee-Attrition-Analysis/README.md

  |    No    |  0.974 |   0.026    |          2065  |         No      |   No      |           81037. |              0        |    2110. |
  |    No    |  0.712 |   0.28     |          1767  |         Yes     |   No      |           86943. |           8694.       |   33735. |

-- From the 2nd and 5th observations, we can find that the possibility of attrition decrease after turning **OverTime = Yes** to **OverTime = No**
+- From the 2nd and 5th observations, we can find that the possibility of attrition decrease after converting **OverTime = Yes** to **OverTime = No**.
-- The total expected attrition cost without **OverTime** would be around $281,959
+- Compared to the orginal policy, the expected saving of new policy - without OverTime would be around $281,959.

-### H.2.
-Second Case
+### H.3.
+New Policy - Change the policy for the specific employee **V.S.** Original Policy

-We only focus on the employee with high attrition possibility.
+In this case, we only change the policy for the employees with higher attrition possibility.
+We use the threshold which has the highest F1 score.

 ```
 # Primer: Working With Threshold & Rates